-This Journal is published under Creative Commons
+This Journal is published under a Creative Commons licence

 What is Creative Commons?